 Recovery from cartilage regeneration surgery is based on individual factors, but it can take up to a few months for a full recovery.
 Regular follow-up appointments with your surgeon is important to monitor the progress of your recovery and to make sure the cartilage is adapting properly.
 Rehabilitation programmes, including certain exercises or physical therapy, may be recommended and you will be guided through them.

-It is important to follow post-surgery recovery advice from your orthopaedic surgeon.
+It is important to follow post-surgery recovery advice from your cartilage specialist in Singapore.
 Take caution not to partake in sporting activities for a period of time after surgery, until you get the green light from your surgeon.

 The future of regenerative medicine